Last Updated on August 25, 2023 by Louise Carter

 As per Neuron, the human brain can’t distinguish between a genuine and recorded sound.
 The same response will be triggered – a desire to avoid threats and retain safety by staying inside and falling asleep.

 In some respects, the same could be said of conventional entertainment.
-Watching TV or attempting to read a book will not relax the mind like rainfall.
+Watching TV or attempting to read a book won’t relax the mind like rainfall.

-Nature explains that “natural” or “green” sounds, such as precipitation, relax the mind more than artificial sounds, such as music, dialog, or other forms of entertainment.
+Nature explains that “natural” or “green” sounds, like precipitation, relax the mind more than artificial sounds, like music, dialog, or other forms of entertainment.

-This suggests that rainfall is a sustainable antidote for anxiety rather than a short-term distraction.
+This suggests rainfall is a sustainable antidote for anxiety rather than a short-term distraction.

-Some people feel that they can predict impending rain through aches and pains in the body or a sense of tiredness.
-This is because the atmosphere changes before the rain falls, and the body reacts accordingly.
+Some people feel they can predict impending rain through aches and pains in the body or a sense of tiredness.
+The atmosphere changes before the rain falls, and the body reacts accordingly.

 A drop in atmospheric pressure causes rain.
 Oxygen in the air becomes lower when the pressure drops.
 Not to the point that we are left gasping for breath, but enough for the body to react by slowing down metabolism and growing less reliant on oxygen.

 When metabolism slows, all organs in the body slow down with it.
-This makes any movement or activity feel like more of an effort than when it is dry outside and the skies are blue.
+This makes movement or activity more effort than when it’s dry with blue skies.

 Before long, sleep seems like the most sensible action until things change.